 October came and Jolie returned to Tattersalls.
 The pinhooking group watched as Jolie was led into the ring and the bidding began.
 Hannah had throughly enjoyed owning a share in Jolie and would be happy to just break even on the sale.
 The auctioneer called out the bids and the price grew higher and higher.
 The pinhooking group watched as the bidding stalled at 6,000 guineas, then continued to 9,000 ($12,500 US dollars).
 Since the group had purchased Jolie for 3,600 guineas, they were all very pleased with the outcome of the sale.

 The ups and downs of owning a racehorse can be exciting; like any risky endeavor there within the thrill lies.
 For Hannah it was sad to see Jolie go; although, she planned to follow the horse’s racing career.

 A bitter sweet feeling washed over Hannah as she watched Jolie leave the ring with a new owner.
 Yet she knew the buyer, a very good trainer local to Newmarket, would take excellent care of the yearling.
 He created a racing syndicate for Jolie, which meant the yearling would be owned by another group of racing enthusiasts.
 Thus came an end to Hannah’s pinhooking experience, until the next future auction when the group decides to buy another foal.

 *Note: Hannah has several romance novels on the market involving horse racing.
 I have reviewed two of her novels ‘Making the Running’ and ‘Share and Share Alike’.
 Hannah has a great deal of knowledge and experience with horses, which give her novels depth, laced with interesting detail.
 She has many other novels available as digital books or hard copy.
-Her novels can be found at the following links:
+Her novels can be found at the following link: